San Marino in the Eurovision Song Contest 2015: Background

-Radiotelevisione della Repubblica di San Marino (SMRTV) confirmed on 11 October 2014 that San Marino would participate in the Eurovision Song Contest 2015.
+San Marino RTV (SMRTV) confirmed on 11 October 2014 that San Marino would participate in the Eurovision Song Contest 2015.
 A few weeks later, they revealed that the Sammarinese entry would once again be selected internally, continuing a practice that began with their first entry.
 Their intent was to announce the act sometime after San Marino's appearance in the Junior Eurovision Song Contest 2015.

 Before Eurovision

 Internal selection

 Anita Simoncini and Michele Perniola were internally selected to represent San Marino in the Eurovision Song Contest 2015.

 On 27 November 2014, SMRTV held a press conference at their studio where they announced that they had internally selected singers Anita Simoncini and Michele Perniola to represent San Marino at the Eurovision Song Contest 2015.
 Perniola previously represented San Marino in the Junior Eurovision Song Contest 2013, while Simoncini previously represented the nation in the Junior Eurovision Song Contest 2014 as part of the group the Peppermints.
 Simoncini became the first artist to consecutively represent a nation in the Junior Eurovision Song Contest and the Eurovision Song Contest, as she met the age requirements for the Eurovision Song Contest on 14 April 2015 when she turned 16.
 Simoncini and Perniola also became the youngest duet to take part in the contest to this point.

 On 16 March 2015, "Chain of Lights" was presented as the song to represent San Marino in the Eurovision Song Contest 2015.
 The song was composed by Ralph Siegel with lyrics by Bernd Meinunger (under the pseudonym John O'Flynn).
 Siegel had previously composed 23 Eurovision entries for various countries, including the previous three Sammarinese entries all performed by Valentina Monetta.
 Including "Chain of Lights", 18 of the entries composed by Siegel were written by Meinunger.
 The song was selected to represent San Marino after the broadcaster opened a submission period for composers, producers and record companies to submit proposals.
 In regards to the song, Siegel stated that "Chain of Lights" was not written specifically for the Eurovision Song Contest and therefore the song was shortened, rearranged and adapted to meet contest criteria after being selected.
 From its inception, the song was intended to be performed in English.